- Oops!Something went wrong.Please try again later.

 About Third Point LLC

 Third Point LLC is an institutional investment manager that actively engages with companies across their lifecycle, using dynamic asset allocation and an ethos of continuous learning to drive long-term shareholder return.
-Led by Daniel S. Loeb since its inception in 1995, the Firm has a 34-person investment team, a robust quantitative data and analytics team, and a deep, tenured business team.
-Third Point manages approximately $17.1 billion in assets for sovereign wealth funds, endowments, foundations, corporate & public pensions, high-net-worth individuals, and employees.
+Led by Daniel S. Loeb since its inception in 1995, the Firm has a 37-person investment team, a robust quantitative data and analytics team, and a deep, tenured business team.
+As of 30 September 2021, Third Point manages approximately $19.3 billion in assets for sovereign wealth funds, endowments, foundations, corporate & public pensions, high-net-worth individuals, and employees.